DaveSkender/Stock.Indicators/README.md

 ## Contributing

-This NuGet package is an open-source project.
+This NuGet package is an open-source community project.
 If you want to report bugs or contribute fixes, new indicators, or new features, please review our [contributing guidelines](docs/CONTRIBUTING.md#content) and [the backlog](https://github.com/DaveSkender/Stock.Indicators/projects/1).

 ## License